Monique Borgerhoff Mulder

 I am a human behavioural ecologist working on projects relating to life history, conservation, and global patterns of cultural variation.
 HBE-ers explore the big "Why" questions about our species, such as why do people marry, what is the basis of gender roles in economic and social behaviour, why has fertility dropped so radically in most parts of the world, why are people such poor conservationists of natural resources, and many others.
-I just finished enjoying a yearlong fellowship at the Wissenschaftskolleg zu Berlin.
+I worked on these topics recently as a fellow at the Wissenschaftskolleg zu Berlin.
 I have three major foci of interest.

 First, I do fieldwork in East Africa, both alone and with students, investigating issues relating to human life history variation, fertility, marriage, inheritance, divorce, sexual conflict, health and household economics; my current behavioral ecological research focuses on Rukwa villages in western Tanzania.
-I am currently co-coordinating a collaborative project on Intergenerational Transmission of Wealth at the Santa Fe Institute, with Sam Bowles.
+I am currently co-coordinating a collaborative projects on Intergenerational Transmission of Wealth at the Santa Fe Institute and on polygyny with Sam Bowles.
 I also edit a book series on the Origins of Human Behavior and Culture at the University of California Press.

 Second, I work on both the evolutionary and applied aspects of natural resource management, particularly with respect to conflicts over land use and community conservation, see the recent Princeton University Press book "Conservation: Linking Ecology, Economics and Culture".
 With students I am continuing to work on meta-analyses of the success of different conservation strategies.
 In 2006 with collaborators at the University of Minnesota we set up Savannas Forever (Tanzania), now linked to The Whole Village Project at the University of Minnesota, as a Tanzanian NGO designed to seek evaluate practical solutions to the conservation of natural resources.
 I am currently Chair of the Board of SFTZ.
 I also work with Collaboration for Environmental Evidence.

 Third I am interested in grand global patterns of macrocultural variation.
-In collaboration with Charlie Nunn, Mary Towner and Mark Grote we are developing new methods for determining the roles of history and geography in patterning cultural variation.
+In collaboration with Charlie Nunn, Mary Towner, Cody Ross and Mark Grote we are developing new methods for determining the roles of history and geography in patterning cultural variation.